datahubio/blog/football-data-our-open-source-collection-of-worldwide-statistics.md

 ---
-title: "Football Data Unleashed: Your Next-Level Toolkit"
+title: "Football Data: our open-source collection of worldwide statistics"
-description: From Betting to Team Management, See How Open Data is Changing the Football Landscape.
+description: 25 GitHub projects and 5 DataHub datasets to analyze players, stadiums, and competitions.
 date: 2025-01-23
 authors: [Nina Komadina]
 ---

 ![](/assets/v01-player-dribbling-statistics-goal.svg)

-**Football** isn’t just a game; it’s a global phenomenon, an economic powerhouse, and a goldmine of opportunities.
-But raw talent and intuition aren't enough to stay ahead in this competitive arena — you need **data**.
+**Football** isn’t just a game; it’s a **global phenomenon**, an economic powerhouse, and a goldmine of opportunities.
+But raw talent and intuition aren't enough to stay ahead in this competitive arena — **you need** **data**.

 Whether you're refining betting strategies, crafting compelling content, or managing teams, our [**Football Collection**](https://datahub.io/collections/football) has you covered.
-It features **34 meticulously curated datasets** designed to deliver insights that drive success in every corner of the football world.
+It features **30 meticulously curated datasets** designed to deliver insights that drive success in every corner of the football world.

-Are you curious how these tools can transform your approach?
+Are you curious how these tools can back your decision-making process?

 Keep reading to find out.